scriptnull/vishnubharathi.codes/content/books.md

 draft: false
 ---

+This is my bookshelf.
+I love to collect and read books.
+They help me a lot.

+---

 <h3>The Linux Programming Interface: A Linux and UNIX System Programming Handbook</h3>
 <span>- Michael Kerrisk</span>
 <span><a href="https://www.amazon.in/Linux-Programming-Interface-System-Handbook-ebook/dp/B004OEJMZM?tag&#x3D;googinhydr18418-21">Book Link</a></span>